Erica-Iris/DM/README.md

 ## Things you need

-1. Adobe Account (dummy account recommended)
-2. Internet Archive Account
-3. ACSM file from the book page you borrowded from Internet Archive
+1. ACSM file from the book page you borrowded from Internet Archive
+2. Adobe Account (optional) (dummy account recommended)
-4. Python v3.x.x Installed with pip (not required for normal users)
+3. Python v3.x.x Installed with pip (not required for normal users)

 ---

 ## Guide

-*It only asks for login the first time if no files are misssing, so do not delete any files that are not books*
+*It uses dummy account for ADE, you can also use your own account*
 ### For Normal Users

 1. Download binary file according to your operating system from [Releases Section](https://github.com/bipinkrish/DeGourou/releases)